IntersectMBO/cardano-node/doc/stake-pool-operations/7_KES_period.md

 ## :warning: Vasil hard fork breaking changes

-Note that from the Vasil hard fork onwards there is a new rule for the cold.counter:
+Note that from the Vasil hard fork onwards there is a new rule for the opcert.counter:

 A new Operational Certificate will be considered valid only if its counter value is exactly one more than the previous Operational Certificate that has successfully minted at least one block.